 Quite simply, you should implement your USP everywhere.
 As this is a selling point, it should feature across the elements that customers and potential customers alike will see and interact with.
 It is these places and features which display your USP and can sway a sale in your favour.
 For example, some text describing your USP should appear with:

 - Website and Webpages

-With a blanket coverage of your USP being displayed across the above listed elements, it becomes clear what competitive edge you can offer.
+With blanket coverage of your USP being displayed across the above-listed elements, it becomes clear what competitive edge you can offer.
 With this, you successfully implement your USP across your business and this implementation becomes fully realised when you deliver on your USP by making sales and gaining loyal customers.

 Call the expert team at Ireland Website Design on 051393524 to help drive sales to your eCommerce website and your business.